hectorzaragoza/SEI-Project-One/Readme.md

 ## Minimum Viable Product (MVP):

 1. Display a sky view of a town grid image with pathways and establishments
-2. Display Health Bar and Timer
+2. Display Health Bar
-3. Limit player movement to Walkways/Roads and Establishments
-4. Different Places/Hazards will fill/drain your health bar.
+3. Different Places/Hazards will fill/drain your health bar.
-5. Display moving hazards at different speeds.
+4. Display moving hazards at different speeds.
 6. Win Conditions
-- Return safely home by Midnight
+- Leave your home and visit a place and return home before your health runs out.
 7. End Game Conditions:
 - You collide with a Hazard
-- You get too close to someone for too long
-- Your health reaches 0 throughout the day.
+- Your health reaches 0 while you're away from home or a sanctuary.

 ![Wireframe](Misc/placeWireframe.JPG)